 Sometimes, as we get older, we lose the ability to absorb vitamin B12 from food too.

-If we set aside that it might take a couple of years to run out of B12 (we do store this water soluble vitamin), then adding it to a weight loss product that could be used by older people or those have type II diabetes might make sense.
+If we set aside that it might take a couple of years to run out of B12 (we do store this water-soluble vitamin), then adding it to a weight loss product that could be used by older people or those who have type II diabetes might make sense.

 Vitamin B12 can help boost energy in those who have anemia, but I'm skeptical of this in those whose B12 stores are not depleted.

 Chromium is often used to help regulate blood sugar levels.
-There are studies that find chromium can lower blood sugar and hemoglobin A1C (also called, HbA1C or just “A1C”) although by how much it can do this is sometimes debated.
+Some studies find chromium can lower blood sugar and hemoglobin A1C (also called, HbA1C or just “A1C”), although by how much it can do this is sometimes debated.

-Blood sugar aside, I'm not aware of any goof proof that chromium helps people weight loss.
+Blood sugar aside, I'm not aware of any good proof that chromium helps people's with weight loss.
 For the last few decades, researchers have looked at this issue, but unfortunately, the vast majority of studies find that chromium is an epic fail when it comes to weight loss.
 If you want to see the research yourself, here is the review of chromium and weight loss.